vanduynamite/MuTube/README.md

 Hello and welcome to µTube, a pixel perfect clone of YouTube!
 Check out the live site [here][heroku]!

-This project was built using a Ruby on Rails backend with a PostGreSQL database.
-The frontend is a single-page React-Redux architecture complete with AJAX APIs to the Rails backend and Redux style reducers to enforce the single source of truth model.
+µTube is a fully functional YouTube clone complete with likes, comments, subscriptions, and of course viewing and uploading videos.
+It was built from the ground up starting with a Ruby on Rails backend and a PostGreSQL database.
+The frontend is a single-page React-Redux architecture complete with AJAX APIs to the backend and Redux style reducers to enforce the single source of truth model.
 Check out the wiki for the [schema][schema], sample slice of [state][state], and [front-][frontend] and [backend][backend] routes.

 ## Features
 ### Polymorphic Likes